-Incheon Airport, also known as Seoul-Incheon International Airport (INC Airport), is the largest airport in South Korea.
+Incheon Airport, also known as Seoul-Incheon International Airport (ICN Airport), is the largest airport in South Korea.
 It consistently ranks as one of the best in the world, and if you’re reading this, you’re probably facing a layover in Seoul soon (or even right now).

 So below are my top tips for surviving an Incheon Airport Layover, after 4 years living in Asia and several transits through Incheon— not to mention 3 years living in South Korea!